Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 CyberGhost

-Similar to Surfshark, CyberGhost is another VPN with inconsistent speeds on iOS.
-We’re disappointed to see its speeds have worsened over the years, especially on long-distance connections.
 In addition, we don’t like that it’s missing split tunneling on iOS, the OpenVPN protocol, or that its server list isn’t organized into continents.

-Besides these annoyances, its iPhone app is relatively intuitive and has other great features like dedicated IP and a customizable trusted network feature for public WiFi.
+Besides these annoyances, CyberGhost’s iPhone app is relatively intuitive and has other great features like dedicated IP and a customizable trusted network feature for public WiFi.
 There’s also a smaller packet mode, which decreases speed loss and data consumption.

 CyberGhost just misses out on our top picks for iPhone.